Project For Pride In Living Inc.

 Impact and Programs

-Current Goals We have established goals for our major program areas in 2021.
-In our Housing Stability program area, we expect the following: 95% of households achieve 24-month housing stability; 40 units of affordable housing are created; and 38 units of affordable rental housing are improved.
-Through our Career Readiness services, 231 individuals are successfully hired; 85% of individuals hired retain employment for 12 months or more; 90% of credit-eligible students graduate from PPL alternative high schools; and an average wage of $17 upon hire.
-PPL’s work is upheld by three strategic pillars of race, place, and policy that aim to center the communities we serve.
-The following are a sampling of goals that strengthen these strategic pillars: 40% of PPL Board members are Black, Indigenous, People of Color (BIPOC); maintain and strengthen BIPOC PPL staff majority; 75 Community Partners are actively engaged; and 60 residents, students, and/or program participants are engaged around policy and advocacy.
+Current Goals We established goals for major program areas in 2024.
+In Housing Stability, we expect 96% of households will achieve 24-month housing stability and 110 units of affordable housing will be improved.
+Through Career Readiness services, 300 individuals will secure employment; 85% of them will retain it for 12 months or more; 90% of credit-eligible students will graduate from PPL alternative high schools; and participants who secure a job will earn an average starting wage of $21 per hour.
+PPL’s work is upheld by five strategic pillars, including race equity, strong neighborhoods, and systems change, that aim to center the communities we serve.
+Goals that strengthen these strategic pillars include: 40% of PPL board members will be BIPOC; 55% of staff identify as BIPOC; 150 community members actively participate in project planning; and 150 residents, participants, and students engage on policy and advocacy.

-Geographic Area Served PPL served the Twin Cities region of Minnesota, including Minneapolis, St. Paul, and several suburbs.
+Geographic Area Served PPL serves the Twin Cities region of Minnesota, including Minneapolis, St. Paul, and several suburbs.

 Reports & Finances